Q: Who determines the position Virginia Interfaith Center will take on legislative issues?

 Q: How is the Virginia Interfaith Center governed?

 A: The Virginia Interfaith Center is governed by a Board of Directors.
 Some directors are elected at the Annual Meeting by those in attendance and by proxy ballots.
 The Board hires the Executive Director, sets the budget priorities, and approves the legislative agenda.

 Q: Is the Virginia Interfaith Center tax exempt?

 A: Yes.
-The Interfaith Center is a non-profit, tax exempt, 501(c)(3) organization, therefore membership, contributions to the endowment fund, and all other contributions are tax deductible to the fullest extent allowable by law.
+The Interfaith Center is a non-profit, tax exempt, 501(c)(3) organization, therefore all contributions are tax deductible to the fullest extent allowable by law.

 Q: What is the difference between lobbying and advocacy?

 A: IRS regulations permit the participation of tax-exempt, faith based organizations in limited, defined lobbying efforts.
 Most of our activities, such as our flagship educational program, Social Justice University, and our research, are not considered “lobbying” by the IRS.
 Advocacy trainings and issue oriented forums are actually educational events, not lobbying.
 Examples of lobbying are meeting with a legislator to discuss specific legislation and distributing action alerts to our grassroots network regarding specific legislation.
 Simply put, lobbying is trying to influence a legislator to vote a particular way on a specific bill.

 A: As a 501(c)(3) tax-exempt organization, the Virginia Interfaith Center is prohibited from endorsing candidates for any political office.
 We may and do engage in issue oriented discussions with candidates, but never endorse any candidate or political party.